This article was checked for nutritional accuracy by: Kathryn Bubeck, Registered Dietician

 The whey isolate is absorbed quickly and gets to work inside the body immediately.
 It’s very popular among athletes and seniors who are trying to stay active at the gym.

 6. BOOST High Protein Drink

-- Can lead to weight gain if not carefully managed due to higher calorie count
+This can lead to weight gain if not carefully managed due to a higher calorie count

 7. Pure Protein Chocolate Protein Shake